Bina Devi

 Nicknamed 'Mushroom Mahila' for popularising mushroom cultivation, Bina Devi gained respect and became the Sarpanch of Dhauri Panchayat, Tetiabamber block for five years.
 She has trained farmers on mushroom and organic farming, vermicompost production and organic insecticide preparation.

 Early life

-Devi is from a small village named Tilkari and she was born in about 1977.
+Bina Devi is from a small village named Tilkari and she was born in about 1977.
+She belongs to the Bind caste.

 Career

 Devi grew a small amount of mushrooms under her own bed and this made her realise that this was an opportunity.

 Devi had engaged in dairy farming and goat farming but she became known for inspiring self employment among rural women.
 She has popularized mushroom production in five blocks and 105 neighbouring villages in the Munger district, impacting 1,500 women by supporting them while they adopted mushroom farming.

 She has been involved in spreading digital literacy and trained 700 women in how to use a mobile phone funded by Tata Trusts.
 She has trained 2,500 farmers on SRI Method crop farming and supported the formulation of self help groups.

 Bina Devi became the seventh woman after Chennai-based social worker Sneha Mohandoss, bomb blast survivor Malvika Iyer, Kashmiri Numdha, handicraft revival worker Arifa Jan, urban water conservationist Kalpana Ramesh, Maharashtra Banjara handicraft promotor Vijaya Pawar and lady mason Kalavati Devi to handle the Prime Minister's account on Women's Day.